wazo-platform/wazo-doc/source/system/wazo-auth/wazo-auth.rst

 See :ref:`service-authentication` for details about the authentication process.

-Usage for services using xivo-auth
+Usage for services using wazo-auth
 ==================================

-A service that requires authentication and identification can use xivo-auth to externalise the burden of authentication.
+A service that requires authentication and identification can use wazo-auth to externalise the burden of authentication.
 The new service can then accept a token as part of its operations to authenticate the user using the service.